PyconUK/2016.pyconuk.org/pages/children.md

 ### BBC micro:bit Mayhem

-Bring your BBC micro:bit along or play with one of ours to create a TARDIS or control Minecraft!
+Bring your BBC micro:bit along or play with one of ours to create a Dalek or control Minecraft!
 Fun for kids and adults.

 ### Python for Parents